 Coaches are change agents.
-As a coach, some of the ways you support clients in creating lasting change is by helping them build mindfulness, self-awareness, self-motivation, resilience, optimism, and self-efficacy.
+As a coach, you support clients in creating lasting change by helping them build more resourceful ways of thinking, feeling, and behaving.

 “Neuroscience, the science of the brain and nervous system, is the field coaches and counsellors are working in with every client they meet, whether they recognize it or not.
 It's our clay.”